wlund-pivotal/spring-geode-workshop/labs/01-boot-configuration.en.md

 ```
 but in most case there is an easier way to move from a local ClientCache to a Client/Server Topology.

-Without *auto-configuration* settin gup and runnning this quickly would not be possible.
+Without *auto-configuration* setting up and runnning this quickly would not be possible.
 SBDG assumes
 standard practices for the gemfire developer to be able to begin being productive immediately when using
 Spring Boot